 Commercial disagreements require dedicated knowledge and experience.
-When a commercial dispute arises, Huber Thomas & Marcelle is serious about getting results for our clients.
+When a commercial dispute arises, Huber Thomas Law is serious about getting results for our clients.
 We have experience representing clients in suits involving breaches of contracts, violations of fiduciary duties, fraudulent transactions, and many other types of commercial disputes.
 We understand these complex cases and have tried many in state and federal courts across the U.S. This is what you need to know if you're facing one of these legal matters.

 What Are Commercial Disputes?